fulltostack/profile-builder-app/README.md

 - I would used context api for state manage.
 - I would used axios for request management.
 - I would used proptypes for validation components props.
+- I would like to add the confirmation popup for the delete button.

 # Getting Started with Create React App